 In product management, opportunity scoring is a way to prioritize feature development by identifying the features that customers consider important but underdeveloped or otherwise disappointing.
 You can think of opportunity scoring as an importance-versus-satisfaction analysis.
 (Not to be confused with value vs complexity analysis).

 To conduct opportunity scoring (sometimes called opportunity analysis or gap analysis), you ask customers to rate the importance of several features in your product, and then to rate how satisfied they are with each.
 Those features that score high in importance and low in satisfaction represent your opportunities.
 In other words, these features promise a strong return for the development time and resources you will need to invest in improving them.
+However, bypassing opportunity costs in the prioritization process can lead to poor decision making.

 What are other uses of opportunity scoring?